 Gateway opportunities for school students

-For Year 11 to 13 students, the Gateway programme is a good way to work towards national certificates through Harness Racing New Zealand and gain industry knowledge.
+For Year 11 to 13 learners, the Gateway programme is a good way to work towards national certificates through Harness Racing New Zealand and gain industry knowledge.
 This may include off-site learning and some on-the-job training.

 Horse trainers need to be: